vippsas/vipps-report-api/vipps-report-api-faq.md

 * [Partner keys](https://developer.vippsmobilepay.com/docs/partner/partner-keys):
   The API keys that are used by partners to make payments on behalf of their merchants.
-* Accounting partner's API keys: The API keys provided to the accounting partner when the partner signed a contract with Vipps.
+* Accounting partner's API keys: The API keys provided to the accounting partner when the partner signed a contract with Vipps MobilePay.
 The accounting partner's API keys only work for sales units after the merchant has [given access to the accounting partner](./api-guide/overview.md#give-access-to-an-accounting-partner).